tokenami/tokenami/README.md

 ### Building your own system

-Want to create your own portable design system?
-Create a shared Tokenami config and stylesheet package that projects can consume:
+Create a shared Tokenami config + stylesheet package, and publish it for projects to consume.
+If consumer is using Tokenami also, they should include your design system in their config:

 ```tsx
 import designSystemConfig from '@acme/design-system';